The COVID-19 pandemic has impacted businesses in almost every industry.

 Our dividend distribution has always been about more than our financial success.
 It gets to the heart of consistently rewarding our policyholders for sharing in our mission of building safer workplaces.

-That’s why we distributed a company-record $330 million in dividends to qualifying policyholders in 2019.
+We have distributed dividends for 22 consecutive years, bringing the payout total to over $3.1 billion.
 We choose year after year to reward qualifying policyholders who contribute toward keeping employees safe and losses low.
 When an employer purchases a policy at Texas Mutual, they are not just buying financial security for themselves and their employees.
 They're also becoming owners of Texas Mutual.

 As a policyholder, you can improve your chance of qualifying for a dividend by prioritizing safety and putting a return to work program in place.
 We are here to help.